Fallback strategies

 Use Sensible's fallback mechanisms to solve missing or inaccurately extracted data.
 You can set fallbacks at different levels of granularity:

-For examples, see the following sections.
+For examples of both strategies, see the following sections.

 Sometimes a field works for the majority of documents in a document type, but returns null or an inaccurate response (a "false positive") for a minority of documents.
 This situation is most common with LLM-based methods.
-Rather than rewrite the prompt, which can cause regressions, create fallbacks targeted at the failing documents.
+Rather than rewrite the LLM prompt, which can cause regressions, create fallbacks targeted at the failing documents.

 For example, you parse automotive repair invoices.
 For most auto shops' invoices, the prompt total parts price